 Director, advisory & oversight, GRM operational risk, corporate functions

 Jeremy is Director, Operational Risk, Corporate Functions at RBC.
 Within his current role, Jeremy is responsible for providing Oversight and Challenge to RBC’s Technology and Operations, Human Resources, Finance, Group Risk Management, Compliance, AML, Internal Audit and a collection of units within the CAO globally.
 Jeremy has 20 years of financial industry experience, including 7 years in reporting and oversight roles in the CAMLO office of RBC, 5 years as an Operational Risk Advisor at TD and RBC, and 3 years in Internal Audit at TD Financial Group.
 His team has successfully rolled out a Program Maturity Assessment across the Corporate Functions at RBC to objectively evaluate the breadth and maturity of the Operational Risk Program in each unit, thereby allowing management and the lines of business the ability to understand the level of embeddedness of the Operational Risk Management program in Corporate Functions.

-Dr. Chapelle founded and runs her advisory and training practice in risk management, serving all sizes of financial organisations and international institutions, including central banks and UN agencies.
-She is a former holder of the Chair of International Finance at the University of Brussels with backgrounds in internal audit, credit risk and investment risk.
+Chapelle founded and runs her adivsory and training practice in risk management, serving financial organisations and international institutions of all sizes, including central banks and UN agencies.
+She is a former holder of the chair of international finance at the University of Brussels with backgrounds in internal audit, credit risk and investment risk.
 She has been active in operational risk management since 2000 and was formerly head of operational risk management at ING Group and Lloyds Banking Group.

 Head of execution for WMR traded risk stress testing